info@michellekingpractice.co.za+27 66 354 9727

 Navigating Separation or Divorce

-A parenting plan provides a formal structure that helps both parents understand their roles and responsibilities as they move through the process of separation.
+A parenting plan provides a clear framework that helps both parents understand their roles and responsibilities as they navigate the process of separation.

 Establishing Living and Contact Arrangements